fbpx

 How To Use A Displacement Map In Photoshop (Ultimate Guide)

-When you need to blend text or images into a texture or even create a texture from scratch, such as when creating a water reflection, displacement maps are your best friend.
-This handy adjustment allows you to distort layers based on the contrast in an image to blend two layers in Photoshop professionally.
+When you need to blend text or images into a texture or even create a texture from scratch, such as when creating a water reflection, a displacement map in Photoshop is your best friend.

 How To Make A Displacement Map In Photoshop